Srishty-Shekhar123/Inventra-Intelligent-Inventory-Management-System/Readme.md

 Inventory Management System

-This is a team-based Inventory Management System developed using Spring Boot for backend and HTML, CSS, JavaScript for frontend.
+This is a Inventory Management System developed using Spring Boot for backend and HTML, CSS, JavaScript for frontend.
 The system supports role-based login for Admin and Employee users.

 🛠 Technologies Used